APRIL 2025 READING LIST

 I went through a Brontë kick when I was younger, exploring the lesser-known books by the famous sisters, and I was deeply moved by the story of Helen in Wildfell Hall.
 When I was in high school, someone spoke to many of us young women and shared a disturbing statistic.
 We were to look to the left, then look to the right, and then look back at the speaker.
 “One out of three of you will get divorced,” the speaker not so delicately put the odds.
 This truth saddened me, so when I read Anne Brontë’s tale of love and marriage, I was both grieved and awoken to the difficulties women have had since the beginning of time.

 Revisiting the book and watching the adaptation featuring Tara Fitzgerald, Rupert Graves, and Toby Stephens, I was captivated by the complexities of relationships and how what seems perfect can unravel.
 Helen simply wants to marry someone interesting, close in age, and engaging.
 She soon realizes that even though her husband is entertaining, he enjoys amusing himself with another woman.
-Helen is yet another brave heroine of British literature who challenges the system by fleeing with her son instead of suffering in silence.
-She rebuilds her life, but when Gilbert Markham appears, she is too weary of love and doesn’t know how to show her distance without revealing her past.
+Helen is yet another brave heroine in British literature who challenges the system by fleeing with her son rather than suffering in silence.
+She rebuilds her life, but when Gilbert Markham appears, she is too weary of love to show her distance without revealing her past.

 The book serves as a painful reminder of how far society has come regarding marriage and social class, while unfortunately still reflecting many issues of the past.
 Problems such as infidelity, marital incapability, challenges around gender roles, and the question of whether everyone is worth saving continue to persist.
-These universal themes of human inadequacies evade society despite so-called development and enlightenment.
+These universal themes of human inadequacy persist despite so-called development and enlightenment.

 5/5 Stars